earthly/earthly/docs/earth-config/earth-config.md

 ## Git configuration reference

-git configuration is split up into global confi options, or site-specific options.
+The git configuration is split up into global config options, or site-specific options.

 ### global options